x-mint/see-me/README.md

 We learned how to use and adapt deep learning models in torch vision to our task in a very short amount of time and each part of end-to-end product development.

 ## What's next for SeeMe
-**Adaptation**: We will add a property that allows project managers to expand the library of defect images by mobile
+**New Features**: We will add a property that allows project managers to expand the library of defect images and their labels by mobile phones to enable adaptation to new products or defect types

 **End-to-end Solutions:** We will develop a simple embedded system using Raspberry Pi.